 Fresh air in your bedroom is vital to your sleep health and comfort.
 Open your bedroom window during the day and another window on the other side of your house to allow a cross breeze.
 Ensure under your bed is clear from storage items so your mattress will get a good air out too.

 Always look for a pressure relieving mattress that is made from breathable materials

 A new mattress is a big investment in your sleep health.
-Always look for a pressure relieving mattress that is made from breathable materials.
-AirFoam™ is the product of years of research and development, is proven more cooling, pressure relieving, and durable than memory foam.
-Opt for a free trial to make sure the new mattress is for you.
+Always look for a pressure-relieving mattress that is made from breathable materials like natural latex or Nolah AirFoam™.
+AirFoam™ is the product of years of research and development and is proven to provide better cooling, pressure relieving, and durability than memory foam.

 The best mattress to keep you cool at night will be made of a breathable material, unlike memory foam mattresses which typically sleep hot and aggravate insomnia.

 Memory foam mattresses contain viscoelastic chemicals that retain body heat.
 Therefore, are typically known to sleep hot.
 The dense memory foam does not allow airflow through the mattress in the same way as say, AirFoam™.
 Sleeping hot on a memory foam mattress is a typical complaint and could lead to insomnia.

 Although memory foam mattresses typically sleep hot, it is possible to find some cooling relief.
 A down or alternative mattress topper could add a layer of cool comfort, breathable sheets, and pajamas made of organic cotton that could add even more layers of comfort to your memory foam mattress and help you get more refreshing sleep.